Serving our neighbors and community members in Los Angeles for over 23 years.

-Without Limits is a community math tutoring program for inner city kids.
-Our program provides free tutoring in math and reading to elementary schoolers.
-We are currently developing two initiatives: a children’s literacy program, and Free Breakfast for Children to help alleviate hunger among students.
+Without Limits is a community math tutoring program for underprivileged children.
+We provide free tutoring in math and reading to elementary schoolers.
+We are currently developing two initiatives: a children’s literacy program and Free Breakfast for Children to help alleviate hunger among our students.
 Help sustain our program for one year.Donate Now

 Groceries for Our Neighbors / Alimentos Para Vecinos

 Thanks to contributions from Hopenet and individual donors, we are able to distribute free groceries to 300-500 neighbors every Saturday morning at the First Unitarian Church.
 For over 23 years, Groceries for our Neighbors has offered a lifeline of support to supplement the diets of families in need.
 Help sustain our program for one year.Donate Now